mrkhunt/PlaceMe/README.md

 # PlaceMe
-Tensed about not finding the right place to stay?
-Don’t worry!
-Get Placed now at PlaceMe!
-At PlaceMe, we help place you in the neighbourhood of your dreams!
+At PlaceMe, we place you in the perfect neighbourhood based on your preferences which are sorted by Housing Prices, Crime Rate, and Convenience Score.